Jacques-Henri Eyraud: From Disney to entrepreneurship

-Olympique de Marseille
+Marseille

 Takeover of the club

 During the 2016 summer, when the club was put up for sale by Margarita Louis-Dreyfus, Jacques-Henri Eyraud first considered investing personally in the club.
-Didier Quillot, the new Executive Director of the LFP (Ligue de Football Professionnel), introduced him to Frank McCourt, who had previously expressed an interest in a club acquisition.
+Didier Quillot, the new executive director of the LFP (Ligue de Football Professionnel), introduced him to Frank McCourt, who had previously expressed an interest in a club acquisition.
 The two men then decided to join forces.
-On October 17, 2016, the American businessman bought Olympique de Marseille and Jacques-Henri Eyraud took over the leadership of the club.
+On 17 October 2016, the American businessman bought Marseille and Jacques-Henri Eyraud took over the leadership of the club.

 Strategy and results

 Upon his arrival, he showed high ambition through a project called "OM Champion" which is based on four axes: sports performance, with the objective of regularly qualifying the club for the UEFA Champions League and making youth training a central point of the club's strategy; fan experience; the club's civic commitment; and finally, its economic sustainability.

 Rudi Garcia was appointed coach and Andoni Zubizarreta was appointed sports director.

 A budget of 200 million euros spent over two years was announced to build a competitive team.
-During the first transfer window, in winter 2017, 44 million euros were spent on 4 players, including 30 million euros only for Dimitri Payet who became the most expensive recruit in the club's history.
+During the first transfer window, in winter 2017, 44 million euros were spent on four players, including 30 million euros only for Dimitri Payet who became the most expensive recruit in the club's history.

 At the same time, he restructured the club.
 The voluntary departure plan launched in June 2017 resulted in the end of OM TV in favor of investments in digital content.
 The OM Foundation was created to promote the club's social commitment.

 At the end of the 2017–18 season, Adidas, the club's equipment supplier since 1974, was replaced by Puma, with whom OM signed a five-year partnership.

 After several years of negotiations, in July 2018 he announced that he had reached an agreement with AREMA, a Bouygues subsidiary, to become the exclusive manager of the Stade Vélodrome.
-OM thus recovered all event activities (seminars, visits, concerts) and allowed itself to freely invest in the stadium (sound, light, etc.).
+OM thus recovered all event activities (seminars, visits, concerts) and allowed itself to freely invest in the stadium (sound, light, etc).
 The creation of a museum near the stadium was also planned.

-He ranked 13th in Ligue 1 when he took over the club, and the team finished 5th in the first year and 4th at the end of the 2017/2018 season.
+He ranked 13th in Ligue 1 when he took over the club, and the team finished fifth in the first year and fourth at the end of the 2017/2018 season.
 The first European campaign ended in a UEFA Europa League final, which was lost against Atlético Madrid.
-This was the Club's 5th European final, and the first in 14 years.
+This was the club's fifth European final, and the first in 14 years.
 Attendance records were beaten at the Orange Vélodrome during the quarter-finals and semi-finals, respectively against RB Leipzig and RB Salzburg.